What is EPS?

-EPS is calculated by subtracting the preferred dividends paid from the net income, and then dividing that result by the average number of common shares outstanding.
+You calculate EPS by subtracting the preferred dividends paid from the net income and then dividing that result by the average number of common shares outstanding.

 For example, if a company reported a net income of $25,000,000, preferred dividends totaling $1,000,000, and an average of 12,500,000 common shares outstanding, the earnings per share ratio would be 1.92 ((25,000,000 - 1,000,000) ÷ 12,500,000 = 1.92).

-One thing to be aware of when seeing an increase in a company's EPS ratio, is that the increase may not mean the company had a growth in sales.
-This is because it's possible for a company to increase its EPS simply through buying back its own stock.
+One thing to be aware of when seeing an increase in a company's EPS ratio is that the increase may not mean the company had a growth in sales.
+This is because it's possible for a company to increase its EPS simply by buying back its stock.

-This stock buy back reduces the number of outstanding common shares without effecting net-income -- thereby inflating the EPS figure.
-That's why it's important that you study the company's financial statements in order to determine the real reason the EPS increased.
+This stock buyback reduces the number of outstanding common shares without effecting net-income -- thereby inflating the EPS figure.
+That's why it's important that you study the company's financial statements to determine the real reason the EPS increased.